Catallactic/catallactic-site/docs/whitepaper.md

  For this case we would have a incremental introduction and issuers and consumers would decide at what level they should move forward withe the adoption.

+### 13.7.
+Crowdsolving

+Extracting value from nature and delivering into society to fullfill consumers will will benefit to everyone:

+- issuers will be able to fund his local or global project

+- issuers will also profit by providing DeFi Services to society

+- investors will profit by investing in successful projects

+- consumers will benefit with higher offer

+- citizens excluded from financial system will be able to fund their projects with private risk

+- society will benefit from more liquid financial markets

+- citizens from developing countries can create their own economy and fix their problems

+- governments will be able to delegate the difficult part into citizens

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>